Tyre Nichols documents: Officer never explained stop to him

 “I wasn’t surprised,” Townes told the TV station.

-Police Chief Cerelyn “CJ” Davis has signed requests seeking to prohibit the five charged officers from working in law enforcement again.
-The Tennessee Peace Officers Standards and Training Commission will decide later whether to decertify the officers.
+Police Chief Cerelyn “CJ” Davis signed requests seeking to prohibit the five charged officers from working in law enforcement again.
+The Tennessee Peace Officers Standards and Training Commission will decide later whether to do that.

-Haley, who was driving an unmarked car and wearing a black hoodie, forced Nichols from his car using loud profanity, then sprayed him directly in the eyes with a chemical irritant spray, according to the documents released Tuesday.
+Haley, who was driving an unmarked car and wearing a black hoodie, forced Nichols from his car using profanity, then sprayed him in the eyes with a chemical irritant, according to the documents released Tuesday.

 “You never told the driver the purpose of the vehicle stop or that he was under arrest,” the documents state.